smikes/test262/test/suite/promises-aplus/README.md

 }
 ```

-To simplify translation of the tests, I have created a helper file `promises-aplus.js` containing a `deferred()` function that
+To simplify translation of the tests, I have created a helper file `promises-aplus.js` containing a [`deferred()` function](https://github.com/smikes/test262/blob/promises-aplus-tests-1/test/harness/promises-aplus.js#L3) that returns an object conforming to this interface.

+The Test262 version of `deferred` also has a `then` method which delegates to `p.then`.
+Thus in the Test262 harness, the return value of `deferred()` is also a `thenable`.
+This is for convenience;  the returned object can be used in place of the promise whever a `thenable` is required.

 ## Sequencing